• About

 10 Sunday Apr 2016

-Posted by is this anything in first principles (revised often), quotation, writing, zen
+Posted first principles (revised often), quotation, writing, zen

 10 Sunday Apr 2016